Plastic Surgery Integrated Residency Program

 The Plastic Surgery Integrated Residency Program at Northwestern University is known for its strong faculty, its impressive residents and its balanced structure.
 The program admits two plastic surgeons each year.

 About the Program

-Individuals interested in applying to the integrated plastic surgery residency program of the McGaw Medical Center of Northwestern University must submit their application via the Electronic Residency Application Service (ERAS).
+Individuals interested in applying to the integrated plastic surgery residency program of the McGaw Medical Center of Northwestern University must submit their application via the Plastic Surgery Common Application (PSCA) or the Electronic Residency Application Service (ERAS).

 United States clinical experience is not required.
 The preferred visa for training at the McGaw Medical Center of Northwestern University is the J-1 visa sponsored through the ECFMG for residency/fellowship training.
 All international medical graduates must hold a current and valid ECFMG certificate in order for their application to be considered compete, including the clinical skills assessment, which must also be current and valid.

 Each applicant must have taken and passed Step 1 of the USMLE and have a current/valid English qualifying examination.

 The teaching hospitals of the McGaw Medical Center of Northwestern University as well as Shriners Hospital for Children provide clinical experience in the management of patients in all major areas of plastic surgical practice.